284 Gardeners Rd, Rosebery, NSW, 2018

 In addition to providing assessments and therapy services directly to clients, Kate is experienced with working with educators to help them support children with speech, language and literacy needs at childcare, pre-school and school.

 Kate is accredited by the internationally regarded Hanen Centre in Canada to run the ‘It Takes Two to Talk’ Hanen parent training program.
 She is a qualified facilitator of Secret Agent Society Program.
 She is trained in the Lidcombe Program for childhood stuttering.
 Kate has extensive literacy qualifications including; Spalding Method for literacy (Levels 1 and 2), MultiLit Reading Tutor Program (Revised) and MiniLit literacy intervention program.
 Kate is experienced in providing systematic, intensive instruction to people with delays in literacy.
+Kate completed the Advanced course in Dr Ross Greene’s Collaborative and Proactive Solutions, a treatment model that helps children and caregivers work together to solve problems.

 Kate is dedicated to working with clients to reach their potential, and with schools, as they work to support students with speech, language and literacy challenges.